 Easily, Stelvio is for cycling what Everest is for mountain climbing: an iconic place that everyone into the sport knows about and refers to with both familiarity and deep respect.

 Stelvio has always been a physical and political border.
-I find it very interesting climbing on one side and descending on another side to land where the culture is distinctly different and another language is spoken.
+I find it very interesting climbing on one side and descending down another side to land where the culture is distinctly different and another language is spoken.
 I love the lively atmosphere at the pass.
 How fun that on such a high mountain pass there are restaurants, shops selling cheap Stelvio jerseys and gadgets, food carts selling sausage, and even a bank that proudly claims to have the "highest ATM of the Alps."
 It's like a party!

 Stelvio Pass always makes it onto lists, such as the most scenic roads on the Alps, the highest passes in Europe, the toughest climbs in the world.
 Civil engineers will find another list interesting: List of highest paved roads in Europe.

-I’ve been playing with the idea of a Dolomites cycling tour for two years and after several revisions we have a Tourissimo Dolomites itinerary.
+I’d been playing with the idea of a Dolomites cycling tour for two years and after several revisions created a Tourissimo Dolomites itinerary.
 Check it out here.

 Stelvio Pass (m 2,758)

 The Stelvio Pass (2,758 m - 9,045 ft) links Lombardy to Switzerland and the South Tyrol (German speaking Italian region).
 The pass belongs to the municipality of Bormio and the area surrounding it is part of the Stelvio National Park.
 The Stelvio Pass usually opens in the second half of May and closes during the first days of November.
 However, weather can be unpredictable and I have witnessed snowstorms in the middle of the summer.

 Prato allo Stelvio Side